jesusvillamarin/python/Platforms_courses/Platzi/projects/web_scrapping/README.md

 To run the main.py script need the following steps

 1. virtualenv venv
-2. pip install -r requeriments.txt
+2. pip install -r requeriments.txt -t

+-r allow you to install dependencies from a file with txt extension -t allow you to put all downloaded dependencies to specific folder

 > run: python main.py --max-images= number_of_images_to_download